matthiasbalke/rsync-cache/README.md

 # rsync-cache
-a simple cache based on rsync and ssh
+rsync-cache is a simple cache script based on rsync and ssh.

+I needed a simple and fast way to cache some parts of a jenkins pipeline - like resolved gradle dependencies - to speed up jenkins pipelines which do not have access to other cache systems.

 # usage